Australia’s Great Barrier Reef is home to an abundance of sea life

 Of course, the Great Barrier Reef fish aren’t the only reason the reef system is among the most highly sought scuba diving destination.

-The hard and soft coral formations are a top attraction too, which are actually living animals, not rocks and plants like many believe.
+The hard and soft coral formations are a top attraction, too, which are living animals.

 The breathtaking and colourful collection of Great Barrier Reef animals offer an unforgettable experience that won’t be matched anywhere else in the world.